sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 On the other hand, let us suppose you are a Bayesian.
-Although the bolded passage is the wrong definition of a *p*-value, it is pretty much exactly what a Bayesian means when they say that the posterior probability of the alternative hypothesit is greater than 95\%.
+Although the bolded passage is the wrong definition of a *p*-value, it is pretty much exactly what a Bayesian means when they say that the posterior probability of the alternative hypothesis is greater than 95\%.
 And here is the thing.
 If the Bayesian posterior is actually the thing you *want* to report, why are you even trying to use orthodox methods?
 If you want to make Bayesian claims, all you have to do is be a Bayesian